- Home

 - Mortgage interest

-If you are not a Chilean tax resident, your rental income is subject to a flat tax of 35% on the gross amount, with no possibility of deductions.
+If you are not a Chilean tax resident, your rental income is subject to a flat 35% tax on the gross amount, with no possibility of deductions.
+This makes a meaningful difference in your effective tax rate.
+If you plan to rent out property while living abroad, factor this into your investment calculations.

 Capital Gains Tax

-Since the 2017 tax reform, the sale of real estate is subject to capital gains tax in Chile.
-This tax applies to all types of real estate (land, houses, apartments, commercial premises).
+Since the 2017 tax reform, the sale of real estate is subject to capital gains tax.
+This applies to all types of real estate — land, houses, apartments, commercial premises.

 General Rules